 1. Set Two-Phase Flow Low Limit to the lowest density value that is considered normal in your process.
 Values below this will cause the transmitter to post a Process Aberration alert.
-If no two-phase flow is expected, leave this value at 0.

 Gas entrainment can cause your process density to drop temporarily.
 To reduce the occurrence of two-phase flow alerts that are not significant to your process, set Two-Phase Flow Low Limit slightly below your expected lowest process density.